-In order to address synchronization loss issues at the segmenter, the following options from the DASH standard should be considered with preference according to the order below:

-- The server is required to always offer a conforming media stream.
+- In order to address synchronization loss issues at the segmenter, the following options from the DASH standard should be considered with preference according to the order below: - 1.
+The server is required to always offer a conforming media stream.
 In case the input stream or encoder is lost, the content author may always add dummy content.
 This may be done using a separate Period structure and is possible without any modifications of the standard. - 2.
-Early Terminated Periods as included Cor.1 of the second edition of ISO/IEC 23009-1.
-Early Terminated Periods may be added that contain both Periodstart and Period@duration.
-This expresses that for this Period no media is present at least for the time as expressed by the @duration attribute.
-Such Periods should only be used if Media Presentation author is experiencing issues in generating media, e.g. due to failures of a live feed.
+Early Terminated Periods as included Cor.1 of the second edition of ISO/IEC 23009-1 [4].
+Early Terminated Periods may be added that contain both Period@start and Period@duration.
+For Early Terminated Periods, the value of the Period@duration is the presentation duration in Media Presentation time of the media content represented by the Representations in this Period. .
 The MPD is updated using the @minimumUpdatePeriod, i.e. the timeline is progressing.
 This permits server to signal that there is an outage of media generation, but that the service is continuing.
 It is then up to the client to take appropriate actions.